isaaclyman/novel-word-count-obsidian/README.md

 **Alignment.** Choose where data is displayed relative to file/folder names: Inline, Right-aligned, or Below.
 All alignments work well with vanilla Obsidian, but Inline has the greatest compatibility with custom themes and plugins.

+**Word count method.** Choose whether to count words using a space-delimited strategy (for English and other European languages) or by Han, Kana, and Hangul characters (for Chinese, Japanese, and Korean).
+The Auto-detect setting will count each file both ways, then return the larger result.

 **Page count method.** Choose whether pages are counted by number of words (default: 300) or number of characters (default: 1500).
 You can change the number of words/characters used.

 **Reanalyze all documents.** Triggers a recount of all documents in the vault.
 Useful if you've made changes outside of Obsidian.
 (A hotkey binding is available for this command.)